PhoenXHO/MathLang/README.md

 		:-> <return-value>;

-_Note: Function overloading is not supported yet.
-This feature is planned for future versions of MathLang.
-The same applies to default parameters._
+_Note: Default parameters are not supported yet.
+This feature is planned for future versions of MathLang._

-8. **Function Calls**: MathLang allows you to call functions using the function name and followed by a parameter list encapsulated in parentheses.
+9. **Function Calls**: MathLang allows you to call functions using the function name and followed by a parameter list encapsulated in parentheses.

 	Syntax:

 		<name>(<param-list>);

-8. **Comments**: MathLang supports single-line comments only for now.

-	Syntax:

-		// single-line comment
+10. **Function Overloading**: MathLang allows you to overload functions with the same name but different parameter lists.
+The compiler will select the appropriate function based on the number and types of the arguments passed to the function.

 # Future Features
 ## REPL